dosfstools/dosfstools/README.md

 ### Build Requirements

-dosfstools depends on libblkid and recommends libudev.
-Both are used in mkfs.fat to collect information about the device to format.
+dosfstools recommends libudev.
+It is used in mkfs.fat to collect additional information about the device to format in order to refuse potentially unsafe operations without additional confirmation.

 ### Installing